Comfort Systems (FIX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Comfort Systems’s ROIC has increased significantly.
+Fortunately, Comfort Systems’s ROIC has increased significantly over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

-Comfort Systems is a profitable, well-capitalized company with $331.7 million of cash and $73.02 million of debt on its balance sheet.
-This $258.7 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Comfort Systems is a profitable, well-capitalized company with $860.5 million of cash and $136 million of debt on its balance sheet.
+This $724.5 million net cash position is 2.6% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-12. Key Takeaways from Comfort Systems’s Q2 Results
+12. Key Takeaways from Comfort Systems’s Q3 Results

 We were impressed by how significantly Comfort Systems blew past analysts’ backlog expectations this quarter.
-We were also excited its revenue and EPS both outperformed Wall Street’s estimates by a wide margin.
-With regards to negatives, there was not much to pick on.
-Zooming out, we think this was a solid print.
-The stock traded up 13.7% to $639.97 immediately after reporting.
+We were also glad its revenue and EPS both outperformed Wall Street’s estimates handily.
+Zooming out, we think this was a great print.
+The stock traded up 15.6% to $955 immediately after reporting.

 13. Is Now The Time To Buy Comfort Systems?

-Comfort Systems’s P/E ratio based on the next 12 months is 34.4x.
-Looking at the industrials space today, Comfort Systems’s qualities as one of the best businesses really stand out, and we like it at this price.
+Comfort Systems’s P/E ratio based on the next 12 months is 32.1x.
+Looking across the spectrum of industrials businesses, Comfort Systems’s fundamentals clearly illustrate it’s a special business.
+We like the stock at this price.

-Wall Street analysts have a consensus one-year price target of $580.67 on the company (compared to the current share price of $689).
+Wall Street analysts have a consensus one-year price target of $1,133 on the company (compared to the current share price of $1,008), implying they see 12.4% upside in buying Comfort Systems in the short term.